Anabolic Steroids For MMA Fighters

 Setting The Record Straight For Mixed Martial Artists

-It has been well documented in both medical literature and from athletes’ first hand experiences that anabolic steroids can increase strength and power in a short period of time.
-It also has been well documented that non-medical use of anabolic steroids can produce harmful side-effects.
+It has been well documented in both the medical literature and from athletes’ first-hand experiences that anabolic steroids can increase strength and power in a short period.
+It also has been well documented that non-medical use of anabolic steroids can produce harmful side effects.

-Ironically, attempts at emphasizing the dangers of non-medical steroid use have shown to actually increase its use amongst young athletes.
-To compound the problem, public reporting of drug use violations (as we have recently heard in the UFC) paradoxically serve to promote the perceived performance-enhancing benefits of anabolic steroids (1).
+Ironically, attempts at emphasizing the dangers of non-medical steroid use have shown to increase its use amongst young athletes.
+To compound the problem, public reporting of drug use violations (as we have recently heard in the UFC) paradoxically serves to promote the perceived performance-enhancing benefits of anabolic steroids (1).

 In one-dimensional sports such as sprinting or power-lifting, anabolic steroids have shown to be a great advantage, however, in mixed martial arts, they may no longer be crucial to success.